Martin Dies Jr. State Park

-Martin Dies Jr. State Park is a 705-acre state park located along U.S. Route 190 on the banks of the Steinhagen Reservoir in Jasper and Tyler counties in Texas.
+Martin Dies Jr. State Park is a 705 acres state park located along U.S. Route 190 on the banks of the Steinhagen Reservoir in Jasper and Tyler counties in Texas.
 The park is managed by the Texas Parks and Wildlife Department.
 The park consists of three units; Hen House Ridge Unit, Walnut Ridge Unit and Cherokee Unit.
 Cherokee Unit is a day use area only, whereas the other two units allow camping.

 History

-The state leased the park's land from the United States Army Corps of Engineers in 1964, and officially opened it as Dam B State Park in 1965, renaming it to honor State Senator Martin Dies Jr. the same year.
+The state leased the park's land from the United States Army Corps of Engineers in 1964 and officially opened it as Dam B State Park in 1965, renaming it to honor State Senator Martin Dies Jr. the same year.

 Activities

 The park offers recreational activities such as paddling, fishing, swimming, hiking, cycling, and volleyball.
 The park's distance from major cities means dark skies and it offers stargazing events at times.